3DOM-FBK/COLMAP_SLAM/README.md

 Remember to install pytorch.
 See [https://pytorch.org/get-started/locally/#linux-pip](https://pytorch.org/get-started/locally/#linux-pip)

 ### Install COLMAP
-If you have COLMAP installed already on your PC, remeber to set the path to the COLMAP executable in `config.ini`, e.g., for linux:
+If you have COLMAP installed yet on your PC, remeber to set the path to the COLMAP executable in `config.ini`, e.g., for linux:

 ```bash
 COLMAP_EXE_DIR = /usr/local/bin/
 ```
-For the installation of COLMAP see the official documentation https://colmap.github.io/install.html

-You can find some example in the following section Usage Examples
+For the installation of COLMAP see the official documentation https://colmap.github.io/install.html You can find some example in the following section Usage Examples

 ### Run COLMAP_SLAM